abdullah001111/Multiple_Fsub_File_Sharing_bot/README.md

 ### Features
 - Fully customisable.
-- Customisable welcome & Forcesub messages.
+- Customisable welcome & Multiple Forcesub messages.
 - More than one Posts in One Link.
 - Can be deployed on heroku directly.